Jija Madhavan Harisingh

-Jija Hari Singh (born 8 January 1951) was the first woman (Indian Police Service) IPS Officer from Karnataka.
-She remained in service for 36 years before retirement in 2011 as Director General of Police (DGP).
+Jija Hari Singh (born 8 January 1951) is a retired police officer.
+She was the first woman IPS officer (Indian Police Service) from South-India (Karnataka cadre).
+She remained in service for 36 years and retired in 2011 as Director General of Police (DGP).

 Jija has many popular tags bestowed on her.
 The J Mag on women's special cover story adorned with a beautiful picture of her describes Jija M Harisingh as the first lady IPS officer in South India.

+A Trailblazer and Catalyst for Change in Society, Jija Harisingh broke through gender stereotypes, establishing herself as a force to be reckoned with.
+Her journey not only shattered glass ceilings but also became an inspiration for aspiring women in law enforcement.

 Indian Police Service career

 Jija Hari Singh qualified the civil services exam and chose Indian Police Service (IPS) in the year 1975, when joining the police force was not an option for a woman.
 Kiran Bedi was in training at that time, but there was no one else.

+Jija Harisingh is a retired police officer.
+She was the first woman IPS Officer from South-India.
+She remained in service for 36 years and retired as a Director General of Police.

 Early life and education

 Dr. Jija Hari Singh started her schooling in the Holy Angels Convent in Trivandrum.
 She also studied in several other schools including Government school in Sreekaryam and in Palakkad too.
 She did her graduation and post graduation in English literature from the University College.
 While doing her post graduation she developed the hobby of creative writing and also acquired a post graduate diploma in Journalism.
 Even after joining the Indian Police Service in 1975, she continued her learning and education, doing many in service training programs in India and abroad.
 She also gained another MA Degree in Sociology from Mysore University.
 She went on to work on a PhD in Development Studies on the topic of her special interest, women’s empowerment, doing a socio-economic study of the women recruited into Police in the state of Karnataka, from Police Constable to DSP.

 Research study with title Gender status in Karnataka police a study of entry level cadres in women police under University of Mysore by Jija Madhavan Harisingh is published in Shodhganga.